-Norton Children’s Urology staff physicians in Louisville are fellowship trained in pediatric and adolescent urology specialty care.
-They have the expertise to provide a precise diagnosis and determine whether your child’s ureteropelvic junction (UPJ) obstruction requires treatment.
+The pediatric urologists with Norton Children’s Urology, affiliated with the UofL School of Medicine, are fellowship trained in pediatric and adolescent urology specialty care.
+They have the expertise to provide a precise diagnosis and determine whether a child’s ureteropelvic junction (UPJ) obstruction requires treatment.
 If treatment is required, our urologists will work with you to customize a treatment plan.

 We have state-of-the-art equipment that is unavailable elsewhere in Louisville.
 We also are able to provide sedation.